 The casemates, or vaulted chambers inside the fort’s walls, consist of a series of arches above, below, and in the walls that connected the chambers, giving the structure formidable strength.
 Casemates allowed soldiers to fire cannons from relative safety.
 Over the years, the casemates in these 10 feet thick walls were used for defense, living quarters, a prison, an officers’ club, and a museum.

-The Artillery School of the U.S. Army was established at Fort Monroe in 1867, which lasted until 1907 when it was redesignated as the Coast Artillery School.
+The Artillery School of the U.S. Army was established at Fort Monroe in 1867 and lasted until 1907, when it was redesignated as the Coast Artillery School.

 The Board of Fortifications, chaired by Secretary of War William C. Endicott, met in 1885 to consider the future of U.S. coast defenses.
 In 1886 the board’s report recommended an across-the-board improvement program, often called the Endicott program.
 This included replacing all weapons with modern breech-loading guns and mortars in reinforced concrete batteries with earth cover and providing controlled minefields in ship channels.
 Fort Monroe was to be one of the largest installations of this program, and in 1896 construction began on new gun batteries there.
 The fort was the headquarters of Harbor Defenses of Chesapeake Bay.

 Through the many years, several important hotels were built at Fort Monroe.
 The first was the Hygeia Hotel in 1822, built before Fort Monroe was completed.
 Named after the Greek goddess of health, it initially provided housing for the workers constructing Fort Monroe.
-Engineers and officers stayed there as well until housing was available on the new base.
-The hotel, built in a Greek Revival style, expanded to over 200 rooms, and it soon became a destination for tourists.
+Engineers and officers also stayed there until housing was available on the new base.
+The hotel, built in a Greek Revival style, expanded to over 200 rooms and soon became a tourist destination.
 Dignitaries also visited the hotel, including Congressman Henry Clay, President Andrew Jackson, President John Tyler, and Edgar Allan Poe.
 It was demolished in 1862 to clear an area for the fort’s defense.